 After a few times of pulling over and cleaning up a toddler, car seat and car and I finally got smart.
 I pack everything I need for heading off sickness and cleaning up if necessary.

 My kit includes the essentials like children’s chewable Dramamine, mints, ginger chews, sea bands, and minty gum.
 I also have bags, wet wipes and trash bags in case a little one does throw up.

-Another tip: If we do all have to pile out of the car for a clean-up, I look for a safe spot to stop.
+Pro tip: If we do all have to pile out of the car for a clean-up, I look for a safe spot to stop.
 Sometimes this is a pull-off or rest stop so I spread our picnic blanket on the ground and everyone sits on it until I am done with the cleaning.